ADVERTISEMENT

 Korg Liano - back side panel with ports: USB, pedal, power supply.
 (Image Source: Korg)

 The highlight of the technical equipment is the USB MIDI/Audio function.
 It is more than “nice to have”.
-Especially if you want to use the electric piano together with a music computer, smartphone or tablet.
-Thanks to the USB MIDI/Audio function, connecting an iPad & Co is simple – you only need an ordinary USB cable to integrate the audio signals of the iPad into the audio system of the Korg Liano.
+Especially if you want to use this digital piano together with a music computer, smartphone, or tablet.
+Thanks to the USB MIDI/Audio function, connecting an iPad & Co is simple.
+You only need an ordinary USB cable to integrate the audio signals of the iPad into the audio system of the Korg Liano.

-In general, a Camera Connection Kit or OTG adapter is needed to connect mobile devices to e-pianos like the Liano.
+In general, a Camera Connection Kit or OTG adapter is needed to connect mobile devices to digital pianos like the Liano.
 On the other hand, you can connect it directly to a computer via USB2/3.

-Online lessons, play-alongs, playing with music apps – all that works flawlessly.
+Whether it’s online lessons, play-alongs, or playing with music apps, everything works flawlessly.
 The input volume of the externally connected devices cannot be adjusted on the Liano, but that can be set on the mobile devices.
 With Korg Module Pro (see below), I was able to override the maximum input volume.
 So, better pay a little attention to the volume level.
 In any case, the digital audio input via USB is sensitive enough to mix quieter signals well with the Liano’s internal sounds.

-As a mobile keyboard studio, Korg Module Pro is especially interesting, because through in-app purchases you get the Scarbee Rhodes EP-88m or two acoustic pianos from Synthogy: Ivory Mobile Grand and Ivory Mobile American D. As mentioned above – the smooth LS keyboard of the Korg Liano goes very well with vintage electric pianos.
-With Korg Module Pro and Scarbee EP-88m you can pretty much tune up the possibilities of the Korg Liano.
+Korg Module Pro is an interesting mobile keyboard studio because you can purchase the Scarbee Rhodes EP-88m or two acoustic pianos from Synthogy through in-app purchases: Ivory Mobile Grand and Ivory Mobile American D. As mentioned above, the smooth LS keyboard of the Korg Liano goes very well with vintage electric pianos.
+With Korg Module Pro and Scarbee EP-88M, you can pretty much tune up the possibilities of the Korg Liano.
 Pure playing fun!

 Korg offers the Liano with an included software bundle.
 Interesting for absolute piano beginners is the Skoove app, coming with a 3-month subscription to online piano lessons.
 The app is available for iOS and Android devices.

 As with any portable piano, you shouldn’t expect miracles, but I’m positively surprised by the sound of the built-in speakers, especially because of the Liano’s compact design.
-Most of all when playing the Fender Rhodes sound – it’s great how warm and dense the sound comes across, even through the small speakers.
-The same goes for the bright, dimensional piano sound – it can only be given top marks in this price range.
+Above all, the Fender Rhodes sound is great.
+It comes across as warm and dense, even through small speakers.
+The same holds true for the bright, dimensional piano sound, which is top-notch for its price range.

-Playing the eight built-in sounds is even more fun over good headphones, because here the sounds seem more detailed than over the built-in speakers.
-There are Key-Off effects and Damper Resonance, which make the pianos sound even more realistic.
+Playing the eight built-in sounds is even more fun over good headphones because here, the sounds seem more detailed than over the built-in speakers.
+You’ll hear the key-off effect and damper resonance, which make the pianos sound even more realistic.

-You can add the reverb effect and the metronome via the control panel, otherwise you can use key combinations to access all other functions.
+You can add the reverb effect and the metronome via the control panel.
+Otherwise, you can use key combinations to access all other functions.
 You can find out which keys to press in the user manual.
-Better keep it handy if you want to change the settings of the chorus effect, transposition, or adjust volume and speed of the metronome or of the basic tuning.
+Better keep it handy if you want to change the settings of the chorus effect, transposition, basic tuning, or adjust the volume and speed of the metronome.
 This kind of handling is common for this type of device, but it’s still not ideal.

 The MIDI settings allow for easy integration into keyboard or recording setups.
 Since a Local-Off function is available, you can also use the Korg Liano as a master keyboard together with host or DAW programs.
-There is also a “partner” function, which divides the keyboard into two identical sections – the classic student/teacher mode for piano lessons.
+There is also a “partner” function, which divides the keyboard into two identical sections.
+This is the classic student/teacher mode for piano lessons.

 Not unusual in the price range, but still less nice is the included damper pedal PS-3, which is just a foot switch.
 Korg offers the DS-1H sustain pedal as an optional accessory, whose half-pedal function is also supported by the Korg Liano.